Symplectic Homogenization: Introduction

 to the variational solutions of

-It is important to notice that none of these convergences implies any kind of pointwise or almost everywhere convergence (however $C^{0}$ convergence of the flows implies $\gamma$-convergence as we proved in \cite{Viterbo-STAGGF}, we refer to Humilière's work in \cite{Humiliere} for stronger statements), but rather to some variational notions of convergence, like $\Gamma$-convergence (see \cite{de Giorgi}, \cite{Dal Maso}).
-This or similar notions are used in homogenization theory, the theory of viscosity solutions for Hamilton-Jacobi equations (see \cite{L-P-V}), or the rescaling of metrics on $T^{n}$ (see \cite{Gromov}).
+It is important to stress that this notion of convergence {\bf does not} imply any kind of pointwise or almost everywhere convergence\footnote{However $C^{0}$ convergence of the flows implies $\gamma$-convergence as we proved in \cite{Viterbo-STAGGF}, we refer to Humili\`ere's work in \cite{Humiliere} for stronger statements, i.e. weaker assumptions.} for $\varphi_k^t$ or $H_k$, but is rather related to variational notions of convergence, similar to $\Gamma$-convergence (see \cite{de Giorgi}, \cite{Dal Maso}), that was already used in homogenization theory for studying viscosity solutions of Hamilton-Jacobi equations.
+Homogenization using this method was for example used in the work of Lions-Papanicolaou and Varadhan (see \cite{L-P-V} and also \cite{Evans}, \cite{Fathi1}), or the rescaling of metrics on $T^{n}$ (see \cite{Acerbi-Buttazzo} and \cite{Gromov}).

-All the above-mentioned papers can be considered as anticipating the theory of ``symplectic homogenization'' that is presented here.
+All the above-mentioned papers can be considered as special cases of ``symplectic homogenization'' that is presented here.
 We believe some of the advantages of this unified treatment are

 \begin{enumerate}